arnscheidt/asymmetric-cenozoic-extreme-events/README.md

 Model and data analysis code from Arnscheidt and Rothman: "Asymmetry of extreme Cenozoic climate-carbon cycle events" (2021)

-Python code is named according to the figures it produces, and the Julia file is the numerical model.
+Python scripts are named according to the figures they produce, and the Julia file is the numerical model.

 All other files contain data needed by the code files: